Eye Fatigue logo - eye health and vision blog

 Person gently touching eyelid area while learning about meibomian gland dysfunction and blocked oil glands.

-• See an eye care professional if symptoms persist, worsen, or affect your vision.
+• Schedule an eye exam if symptoms persist, worsen, or affect your vision.

 What Is Meibomian Gland Dysfunction?